mmlab-cv/DAT/README.md

 # DAT
-Official code for "Skeletons Are Created Equal, but Modeled Differently.
-Can We Fix This?"
+Official code for "All Skeletons are created equal!
+A domain adaptation transformer to handle multiple topologies"